Cookie04CZ/GlyphRepair/README.md

 Resulting file size: approx. 70 MB

 ## Compressed Build (Using UPX)
-If you prefer a smaller binary, you can enable compression using UPX (Ultimate Packer for eXecutables).
+If you prefer even smaller binary, you can enable compression using UPX (Ultimate Packer for eXecutables).
 Download UPX and provide the path to its directory using the --upx-dir flag:
 ```
 pyinstaller --console --onefile \
   --exclude-module PySide6.QtNetwork ^